lilith218/CSB/README.md

 # CSB: Container Scalability Benchmarks

-CSB is a framework for generating benchmarks and benchmarking systems scalability.
+CSB is a framework for syscall generating, running, and analyzing benchmarks.

 It consists of the following components: